SohaT7/Image_Classification/README.md

 <img style="width:50%" alt="prediction" src="https://github.com/SohaT7/Image_Classification/blob/main/Resources/Images/prediction.png">

 ## Summary
-Out of the three models - the Deep Neural Network with a Dropout layer (dnnd), the Convolutional Neural Network (cnn), and the Deep Convolutional Neural Network (dcnn) - the CNN model performs the best, with 99.3% as its precision score and 99.3% as its recall score.
+Out of the three models - the Deep Neural Network with a Dropout layer (DNN), the Convolutional Neural Network (CNN), and the Deep Convolutional Neural Network (DCNN) - the DCNN model performs the best, with the highest precision and recall score out of the three models.
+Its precision score is 99.3%, i.e. out of all the values predicted to be 'True', 99.3% are actually true too.
+Its recall score is 99.3% as well, i.e. out of the actually trua values, the model is able to predict 99.3% of them as 'True'.

 ## Contact Information
 Email: st.sohatariq@gmail.com